-public property locations; the Office of the Vice President of Student Services (Title IX Coordinator); Incident Report Database (internal); Human Resources Department; and Everett Community College Campus Safety & Security Department.
+The crime statistics listed above were collected from the following sources: law enforcement agencies with jurisdiction over BTC's on-campus, non-campus, and Public property locations; the Office of the Vice President of Student Services (Title IX Coordinator); Incident Report Database (internal); Human Resources Department; and Everett Community College Campus Safety & Security Department.
 Requests for data made to external agencies and internal departments are done in writing on an annual basis.